Mega Man X Dive: Gameplay

 In DNA Portal (online version only), players can use special stamina to traverse the map.
 The amount of stamina recovered varies depending on the player's hunter program and weapon registration.
 In this mode, programs, weapons, and traversed maps will be reset.

 In Event, players conquer special stages with specific objectives, such as enemy defeat rates and time attacks.
 Rewards can be obtained based on the goal achievement rate.
 Limited-time event stages may appear; "Skip Dive" is also possible, but in this mode, players do not have to meet the specified conditions; instead, they need a special consumable item.

-The offline version adds missions, including seasonal special events similar to the online version, and has been modified to become playable once a certain player level is reached.
+The offline version adds several missions from past events, including seasonal special events similar to the online version, which have been modified to become playable once a certain player level is reached.
 Cooperative play (online version only) allows players to complete one stage simultaneously.
 All stage configurations are exclusive to this mode.

-In Battle (online version only), players compete against others online.
+In Battle (online version only), players compete against each other online.
 Each player has three remaining lives within a stage that spans several horizontal and vertical screens, and the side that loses all its remaining lives is defeated.
-There are free competitions as well as those aimed at top rankings.
+There are free competitions as well as those for players aiming for top rankings.

-Meanwhile, in Raid Boss (online version only), there is a limited-time event.
+Raid Boss (online version only) also functions as a limited-time event.
 When the cumulative damage inflicted by all players on a server reaches a certain threshold, the boss will be defeated, and all players who contributed damage will receive a defeat reward.
 After defeating the boss, players will proceed to the next round, but the cumulative damage required for defeat will increase with each consecutive round.

 Premise

-The game recaps the story from the Mega Man series, with the player as the main character, controlling protagonist X as the first playable character.
+The game recapitulates the story from the Mega Man series, with the player as the main character, controlling protagonist X as the first playable character.
 It features several original characters, such as ViA and RiCO, whose characterizations are revealed throughout the story.
 The player, due in part to some corrupted data known as the Maverick Data, gets transported into the Deep Log, a massive database containing data on every Mega Man game.
 They must progress through the scrambled code of the Maverick Wars, Elf Wars, and the Game of Destiny to destroy the Maverick Data, which is causing the gradual corruption of the Deep Log.